Valid model-free spatial prediction: Introduction

 \section{Introduction}

 Providing valid predictions of the response at an unobserved location is a fundamental problem in spatial statistics.
 For example, epidemiologists may wish to extrapolate air pollution concentrations from a network of stationary monitors to the residential locations of the study participants.
 There are a number of challenges one faces in carrying out valid prediction at a new spatial location, but one of the most pressing is that existing methods are model-based, so the reliability of the predictions depends crucially on the soundness of the posited model.
 For example, prediction intervals based on Kriging---see \citet{cressie1992statistics} and Section~\ref{s:back:spatial}---often rely on normality, and stationarity is often assumed to facilitate estimating the spatial covariance function required for Kriging.
 It is now common to perform geostatistical analysis for massive datasets collected over a vast and diverse spatial domain \citep[e.g.,][]{heaton2019case}.
 For complex processes observed over a large domain, the normality and stationarity assumptions can be questionable.
 Failing to account for nonstationarity can affect prediction accuracy, but typically has a larger effect on uncertainty quantification such as prediction intervals \citep{fuglstad2015does}.
 While there are now many methods available for dealing with nonstationary \citep[see][for a recent review]{risser2016nonstationary} and non-Gaussianity \citep[e.g.,][]{gelfand2005bayesian,duan2007generalized,reich2007multivariate,rodriguez2011nonparametric}, these typically involve heavy computations.
 This exacerbates the already imposing computational challenges posed by massive datasets.
 Further, fitting the entire stochastic process may be unnecessary if only prediction intervals are desired.
-Therefore, having a method that provides provably valid prediction intervals without requiring specification of a statistical model---and, hence, not inheriting the risk of model misspecification biases---would be very useful to practitioners.
-Developing such a method is the goal of this paper.
+Nonparametric machine-learning methods can be used for prediction \citep{kim2016accurate, kim2016deeply, lim2017enhanced, tai2017image,hengl2018random,franchi2018supervised,wang2019nearest,li2020deepkriging}, but these methods typically focus on uncertainty estimation.
+In this paper we propose a method with provably valid prediction intervals---exact in some cases, asymptotically approximate in others---for the response at a single location without requiring specification of a statistical model, and hence not inheriting the risk of model misspecification bias.

 In recent years, the use of machine learning techniques in statistics has become increasingly more common.
 While there are numerous examples of this phenomenon, the one most relevant here is {\em conformal prediction}.
 This method originated in \citet{vovk2005algorithmic} and the references therein \citep[see, also,][]{shafer2008tutorial}, but has appeared frequently in the recent statistics literature \citep[e.g.,][]{lei2014distribution, lei2018distribution, guan2019conformal, romano2019conformalized, conformal.shift}.
 What makes this method especially attractive is that it provides provably valid prediction intervals without specification of a statistical model.
 More precisely, the conformal prediction intervals achieve the nominal frequentist prediction coverage probability, uniformly over all data distributions; see Section~\ref{s:back_conformal}.
 The crucial assumption behind the validity of conformal prediction is that the data are exchangeable.